Education

 One of the great things about engineering is that it's not confined to diagrams and laboratories, it’s all around us, in our homes, towns and cities.

-In this podcast we talk to Larissa Suzuki to find out how engineering and technology can help improve the spaces in which we live, work and play, and how our cities are getting smarter!
+Larissa Suzuki tells us how engineering and technology can help improve the spaces in which we live, work and play, and how our cities are getting smarter!

 Opportunities for young people